 Alice moved to the UK from Paris whilst Rachel is originally from Hampshire in the south of England.
-The urge to escape city life led them to make the Lake District their home and the place where they were to raise their families.
+The urge to escape city life led them to make the Lake District their home the place where they were to raise their families.

 Alice found a particular passion for the native Herdwick sheep and began to think of ways to reuse their hardy fleeces.
 Traditionally the fleeces are often burnt as they’re considered worthless.
 In Rachel, she found a like-minded thinker…

-Rachel’s upholstery business, opened when her children started school, this inspired plans for a locally sourced and woven fabric – something unique that could represent the landscape, beauty and lifestyle of Cumbria.
+Rachel’s upholstery business, opened when her children started school, inspired plans for a locally sourced and woven fabric – something unique that could represent the landscape, beauty and lifestyle of Cumbria.